 The black orchid crowntail betta is a popular variation of this type of breed that’s common among aquarium enthusiasts.
-Male bettas have an eight-inch caudal fin with extensions- three times the size of its body!
+Male bettas have an eight-inch caudal fin with extensions- three times the size of their body!

 The term was coined by breeder Henry Yin when he developed this type of bi-color crowntail bettas with an excess amount of steel blue on their fins that looked almost butterfly-shaped from afar – henceforth known as black orchid crowntail betta!

 Bettas appear to have a slight dark body that can also include an iridescent overtone.
 Some bettas are crossed with marble-patterned varieties, which give them a metallic or red tone on their bodies and fins.
 The black devil variety is derived from black orchid betta crosses while the black ice comes from crossbreeding this fish with other ornamental breeds of betta such as crowntails, plakats, veil tails, and marbles.

 Black devil betta

 A black devil betta is a rare variety that’s difficult to breed.
 What makes them so special, though?
 Well for starters they have a marble-type black body with red fins instead of the typical iridescence found in the black orchid.